- Quick questions

 Wiring Tips

-- Bit of a hack for the cheap people but paint the surface-mounted cables the same color as your wall to conceal the cables to better hide them if you do not run the cables through the walls or in a cable concealing channel or tray [2].
+- Some people paint the surface of mounted cables the same color as the wall to conceal the cables to better and hide the mess.

-Is it better to mount your TV on a normal wall instead?
+Are you better to mount your TV on a normal wall instead?

 By mounting your TV on the wall or away from your fireplace, you will create two focal points within the same room.

 Imagine trying to balance between enjoying some fireplace warmth and a reality show because they are on different walls.
-With your TV on your fireplace wall, you can have your cake and eat it too.

 Another option is to mount your TV with an automatic ceiling TV bracket.
 Still, the focal point will be divided.